A Rosetta Stone Hypothesis for Neurophenomenology: Mathematical Predictions from Predictive Processing: Introduction

-As Varela writes: ``A more demanding approach will require that the isomorphic idea is taken one step forward to provide the passage where the mutual constraints not only share logical and epistemic accountability, but they are further required to be \textit{operationally generative}, that is, where there is a \textit{mutual circulation and illumination} between these domains proper to the entire phenomenal domain.
-This is to say, we must be prepared to be in a position to generate (in a principled manner) reduction analysis [i.e., first-person descriptions of lived experience] and eidetic descriptions [i.e., descriptions of the necessary properties of kinds of conscious experience] that are rooted in an explicit manner to biological emergence'' \cite{varela1997naturalization}, emphasis added.
+As Varela wrote: `A more demanding approach will require that the isomorphic idea is taken one step forward to provide the passage where the mutual constraints not only share logical and epistemic accountability, but they are further required to be \textit{operationally generative}, that is, where there is a \textit{mutual circulation and illumination} between these domains proper to the entire phenomenal domain.
+This is to say, we must be prepared to be in a position to generate (in a principled manner) reduction analysis [i.e., subjective descriptions of lived experience] and eidetic descriptions [i.e., descriptions of the necessary properties of kinds of conscious experience] that are rooted in an explicit manner to biological emergence' \parencite{varela1997naturalization}, emphasis added.

-Despite the detailed conceptual advances made by Varela and colleagues, which successfully motivated the reintroduction of consciousness as a worthy or non-suspect topic of scientific investigation, the question of how one might \textit{formalise} generative passages in a principled manner remains a hotly debated issue—and a relatively open challenge.
+Despite the detailed conceptual advances made by Varela and colleagues, which partially motivated the successful reintroduction of consciousness as a worthy or non-suspect topic of scientific investigation, the question of how one might \textit{formalise} generative passages in a principled manner remains a hotly debated issue---and a relatively open challenge.